 - A life-size statue of Queen Victoria herself.

 8. The Victoria Tower has a link with Tower Bridge

 While it’s clear that the design of the towers of Tower Bridge and the Victoria Tower is similar, this isn’t the link we are referring to!

-One of the most amazing facts about the Victoria Tower is that it’s not supported by the visible stones but rather a cast-iron framework.
+One of the most amazing facts about the Victoria Tower is that it’s not supported by the visible stones but rather by a cast-iron framework.
 This is also the case with the towers of Tower Bridge which are supported by a steel framework and the stones are merely decorations.

 9. Two different flags can fly from the flagpole on top of the tower